shredthaGNAR/stars/README.md

 * [OceanicSquirrel/themes-for-ytmdesktop-player](https://github.com/OceanicSquirrel/themes-for-ytmdesktop-player): If you are using the https://github.com/ytmdesktop/ytmdesktop player, you can copy these CSS files to try different color themes.
 (This is not affiliated with YouTube or the ytmdesktop project)
 * [kerichdev/themes-for-ytmdesktop-player](https://github.com/kerichdev/themes-for-ytmdesktop-player): Youtube Music CSS themes to apply with any injector.
 * [knyar/theoldreader-chrome](https://github.com/knyar/theoldreader-chrome): Chrome extension for The Old Reader
-* [devmount/third-stats](https://github.com/devmount/third-stats): Thunderbird add-on turning your emails into beautifully visualized email account stats
+* [devmount/third-stats](https://github.com/devmount/third-stats): Thunderbird add-on turning your emails into beautifully visualized email account stats.
+Built with Vue.js and Chart.js
 * [rly0nheart/thorndyke](https://github.com/rly0nheart/thorndyke): Lightweight username enumeration tool that checks the availability of a specified username on over 200 websites.
 * [mrdoob/three.js](https://github.com/mrdoob/three.js): JavaScript 3D Library.
 * [catppuccin/thunderbird](https://github.com/catppuccin/thunderbird): 🕊️ Soothing pastel theme for Thunderbird